 - How to transfer items to another warehouse?

-Stock lots let you record the detailed history of each item that is processed in your company.
+The stock lot keeps the detailed history of each item that is processed in your company.

 Stock lots and batch tracking